automatictester/lambda-test-runner/README.md

   s3://automatictester.co.uk-lambda-test-runner-build-outputs .
 ```

-At this point we have the test results on the local file system.
+At this point we have the build outputs on the local file system.
+This will include `test-execution.log` as well as compressed content in ZIP format of the
+directories we requested to store to S3, in our case `target/surefire-reports`.
 They can be now processed in the usual way.

 ## Request parameters